NoSegfault/MoCHIN/README.md

 ## Basic Usage
 	$ python MoCHIN.py --task $name_of_the_task [--save_model $save_model_path --eval $file_to_be_evaluated —-debug]

+where the arguments in the brackets are optional.

 #### Input

 --task TASK:	DBLP_AREA, DBLP_GROUP, YAGO, $SELF_DEFINED